-Our obligations under the Credit Agreement (as well as any obligation of L Brands or any Guarantor (as defined below) in respect of hedging arrangements, cash management arrangements, open account agreements (subject to a cap) and certain separate letters of credit (subject to a cap), in each case, with any of the Lenders or their respective affiliates) (collectively, "Obligations") are guaranteed (the "Guarantees") by L Brands' existing and future domestic subsidiaries that are Material Subsidiaries (the "Guarantors").
-The Obligations are secured by security interests in existing and future tangible and intangible personal property of L Brands and the Guarantors, except to the extent prohibited by L Brands' existing indentures and subject to additional exceptions for certain specified types of property and in certain specified circumstances.
-The Guarantees and security interests shall be released if L Brands' issuer credit rating (by S&P) and corporate family rating (by Moody's) is BBB- and Baa3 or better (if rated by both S&P and Moody's) or BBB- or Baa3 or better (if rated by one credit rating agency only) and no Default shall have occurred and be continuing or would result from such release.
-The Guarantee and security interest of a Guarantor may also be released where such Guarantor ceases to be a consolidated subsidiary of L Brands pursuant to a transaction permitted under the Credit Agreement.
+Our obligations under the Secured Revolving Facility (as well as any obligation of us or any Guarantor (as defined below) in respect of hedging arrangements, cash management arrangements, open account agreements (subject to a cap) and certain separate letters of credit (subject to a cap), in each case, with any of the Lenders or their respective affiliates) (collectively, "Obligations") are guaranteed (the "Guarantees") by our existing and future domestic subsidiaries that are Material Subsidiaries (the "Guarantors").
+The Obligations are secured by security interests in existing and future tangible and intangible personal property of us and the Guarantors, except to the extent prohibited by our existing indentures and subject to additional exceptions for certain specified types of property.
+The Guarantees and security interests will be released if our issuer credit rating (by S&P) and corporate family rating (by Moody's) is BBB- and Baa3 or better (if rated by both S&P and Moody's) or BBB- or Baa3 or better (if rated by one credit rating agency only) and no Default (as defined in the Secured Revolving Facility) has occurred and is continuing or would result from such release.
+The Guarantee and security interest of a Guarantor may also be released where such Guarantor ceases to be a consolidated subsidiary of us pursuant to a transaction permitted under the Secured Revolving Facility.